-(a) mental health services, alcoholism treatment services, and mental retardation and developmental disability treatment services provided in clinics certified under Article 28 of the Public Health Law or Article 31 of the Mental Hygiene Law;
+(a) mental health services, alcoholism treatment services, and developmental disability treatment services provided in clinics certified under Article 28 of the Public Health Law or Article 31 of the Mental Hygiene Law;

 (b) ambulatory services ordered by a qualified practitioner;

-(c) services provided in a physically handicapped children's program speech and hearing clinic; and
+(c) services provided in a speech and hearing clinic program for children with physical disabilities; and

 (j) Payment is available for physicians' services which are part of the development of, or furnished pursuant to, an individualized education program and which are provided by a physician employed by, or under contract to, a school district, an approved pre-school, a county in the State or the City of New York.
 Reimbursement for such services must be in accordance with the provider agreement.